BlueCh1cken/swarnami/Grammar/pronouns.md

 It/This/That | Ve | Indo-Aryan {eg. Hindi - Vah}
 Respect / They | Ke | Tibeto-Burman {Khasi - Ki}

 Please feel free to give feedback on these decided pronouns.
+After a roughly stable period, the pronouns will be locked and exceptional justification for changes will be needed.